Skip to content

 Upgrade certificates

-The following procedure shows how to upgrade certificates used for securing replication traffic when there are two nodes in the cluster.
+The following procedure outlines the steps to upgrade certificates used for securing replication traffic when operating with two nodes in the cluster.

 1. Restart the first node with the socket.ssl_ca option set to a combination of the the old and new certificates in a single file.